EnMasseProject/enmasse/README.md

 ## Support

-If you need support, reach out to us via the [mailinglist] or on [IRC].
+If you need support, reach out to us via the [mailinglist] or on [Gitter].

 See [contributing] for more info on how to get help from the community.